Kelly Sadler, White House aide who reportedly mocked John McCain, is out

 "I was promised an apology by Kelly Sadler, publicly, to my family," McCain said.
 "I did not receive that."

-In the aftermath of Sadler's comments, the White House declined to condemn her remarks.
+In the aftermath of Sadler's comments, the White House declined to apologize or condemn her remarks.